getreu/tp-note/docs/source/tpnote--manual.md

 ## Note-taking for system administrators (and console lovers)

 As _Tp-Note_ makes extensive use of the clipboard, it mainly targets desktop systems running a graphical environment.
-But also when working on the console _Tp-Note_ can be useful with its built-in clipboard simulation: Instead of copying the content into your clipboard, pipe it into _Tp-Note_:
+But also when working on the console, _Tp-Note_ can be useful with its built-in clipboard simulation: Instead of copying the content into your clipboard, pipe it into _Tp-Note_: